jianlongchange/jianlongchange.github.io/_pages/cv.md

 title: awards
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: # you can also use external links here
 description:
 ---